lit/lit.dev/packages/lit-dev-content/site/docs/composition/component-composition.md

 Reusable controls like buttons, checkboxes, and input fields can make great components.
 But more complex UI pieces like drawers and carousels are also great candidates for componentization.

-##  Exchanging data with subcomponents
+##  Passing data up and down the tree

 When exchanging data with subcomponents, the general rule is to follow the model of the DOM: _properties down_, _events up_.

 *   Properties down.
 Setting properties on a subcomponent is usually preferable to calling methods on the subcomponent.
 It's easy to set properties with Lit expressions.
 *   Events up.
 In the web platform, firing events is the default method for elements to send information up the tree, often in response to user interactions.
 This lets the host component respond to the event, or transform or re-fire the event for ancestors farther up the tree.